quien697/landmarks/README.md

 ## 🔮 Future Improvements

-1. **Fix navigation issue** when tapping an item to open the detail view on iOS.
-   - Likely caused by NavigationSplitView not being fully supported on iOS (works on macOS).
-2. **Add UI tests** for all major views to ensure navigation, data flow, and interactions work correctly.
+1. **Add UI tests** for all major views to ensure navigation, data flow, and interactions work correctly.
-3. **Refactor logic** out of SwiftUI views to fully adopt the MVVM architecture pattern for better maintainability.